ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 #### Regional Representation
 The number of teams invited from each region depends on the performance of that region in the preceding Major.
 Opening and Elimination Stage invitations are allocated according to the number of teams from the region that earned their respective position in the Major:
 - One Opening stage invitation is assigned to the region for every team of that region that reached the Elimination stage of the previous Major.
-- One Elimination stage invitation is assigned to the region for every team of that region that reached the Playoff stage of the previous Major.
+- One Elimination stage invitation is assigned to the region for every team of that region that reached the Playoffs Stage of the previous Major.

 Additionally, 8 Opening stage invitations are distributed to regions.